ansible/workshops/exercises/ansible_rhel/1.2-adhoc/README.md

     node1
 ```

 An inventory file can contain a lot more information, it can organize your hosts in groups or define variables.
-In our example, the current inventory has the groups `web` and `control.
+In our example, the current inventory has the groups `web` and `control`.
 Run Ansible with these host patterns and observe the output:

 ```bash
 [student<X@>ansible ~]$ ansible web  --list-hosts